Aashishsharma/Learnings/RestAPI/Rest.md

 <meta http-equiv="Content-Security-Policy" content="default-src 'self'; img-src https://*; child-src 'none';" />
 ```

-**Solution - use textContent instaed of innerHTML, if still innerHTML is needed for dynaimically genrating HTML, then sanitize user input**
+**Solution 2 - use textContent instaed of innerHTML, if still innerHTML is needed for dynaimically genrating HTML, then sanitize user input**
-**Solution 2 - use X-XSS-Protection:0/1/mode: block; 0-no xss protection, 1: browser to try and sanitize the script, mode:block - stop loading the page**
+**Solution 3 - use X-XSS-Protection:0/1/mode: block; 0-no xss protection, 1: browser to try and sanitize the script, mode:block - stop loading the page**
+Solution 3 is not needed if solution 1 is in place

 #### 6. Caching headers